LeoSato/ProgrammingCode/Inverted Pendulum Simulation/README.md

 # Inverted Pendulum Control Simulation

 All of this code has been written from scratch as a personal project to get a better understanding of robotics concepts.
-I have used lecture notes and videos from MIT's Underactuated Robotics course as a reference to write part of this code, mainly the calculation for the control input.
+I have used lecture notes and videos from MIT's Underactuated Robotics course as a reference to write part of this code.
 Link to the course webpage: http://underactuated.csail.mit.edu/Spring2019/index.html

 The single pendulum system used is a simple pendulum with damping.
 The vertical axis going down from the origin represents theta=0 with counter-clockwise direction being positive.